 "Very well, but you may want to go lay down for a moment," he squeaked, "get some rest."

 "Thank you, Professor, I will," I made to go back to Ravenclaw Tower, but when he'd disappeared around the corner, I turned and rushed up to the seventh floor without meeting anyone; I cleaned the blood up as best I could.
 Sirius was waiting in the corridor with a large basket, which he dropped when he saw me.

 "Jane, what's happened?"

-"I--I don't think I can do this," I choked, "This… I made a mistake.
+"I--I don't think I can do this," I choked, my heart still pounding, "This… I made a mistake.
 I'm sorry," I turned away quickly before he could see any tears fall and ran back down the corridor.

 "Jane!
 Wait!" he called after me, but I just kept running.
 Only when I was confident I was well away from him did I slow down.
-Blood still poured out of my nose, and I felt sick.
+There was still blood running out of my nose, and I felt sick.
 My chest was heaving and I leaned against the wall to stop the dizziness that was taking over.